 Date of initial communication

 Your validation letter should include the date of initial communication with the debt collector.
 For example, if you receive a phone call on May 1, 2022, you should note that in the letter.

 This establishes key legal responsibilities for the debt collector.
 It also helps to establish that you are filing your letter within the correct time frame.

-The validation letter should include a statement that you are requesting validation of the debt.
+The validation letter should include a statement that you request the debt validation.
 Our debt validation letter template contains the type of statement you need.

-Be careful never to admit owing the debt even if you think you might.
-The validation letter’s purpose is to confirm the debt, but admitting to owing it could have an impact on you later.
+Never admit to owing the debt, even if you think you might.
+The validation letter aims to confirm the debt, but admitting to owing it could impact you later.

 Account number or identifying information

 If the debt collector’s initial communication references an account number or other identifying information, include this in your debt validation letter.
 This helps force the collector to provide specific information about your alleged debt.

 Debts are sold and resold to different collection agencies.
 To verify the debt, you need to know who the original creditor was.
 This can help verify if the debt is valid.